NicolaiP/02807-SureBetting/README.md

 # 02807-SureBetting
 Computational Tools For Data Science Project by Joakim Edin, Aske Bluhme Klok, Nicolai Pedersen

+To run the MapReduce analysis on historical data:

+    - Go to the folder historical Data
+    - run the script AnalyzeOldSoccerData.py
+    - make sure that the folder contains another folder called plots

 To run the application:

     - Make sure you have installed java and Apache Spark